 - Bat Guano—Attic insulation is a common area in which to find bat poop, known commonly as guano.
 If you have noticed small, grain-of-rice-length dark brown/black feces that is slightly wider than a grain of rice (smaller than mouse poop), you’ve likely found bat guano.
 Though guano is considered a prized fertilizer in some areas of the world, its chemical makeup can cause Histoplasmosis in humans if inhaled.
 It is especially dangerous for immunocompromised individuals.
 If you find droppings in the attic, it's likely from a bat.

 - Raccoon Poop—Raccoon poop is tube-shaped and quite large when compared with other critters’ droppings.
 They are nearly an inch long, bulbous, and have texture along the sides.
 They are often mistaken for the feces of a small dog.
 Because raccoons use a single area—known as a latrine—separate from where they live, raccoon poop is usually accumulated in large amounts.
 These latrines are incredibly dangerous because of their ability to transmit spores of raccoon roundworm, the most common illness associated with raccoons.

 Are Animal Droppings Actually Dangerous?

 The most serious issue with feces of any kind is its impact on your health and wellness, and that of your family/pets.
 Wildlife droppings in particular can carry a host of parasites and illnesses.
 Rodent droppings can expose you to Hantavirus, a hazardous respiratory disease.
 Bat guano and bird feces are also carriers of another respiratory illness called Histoplasmosis.
-Raccoon feces are common hosts of raccoon roundworm, which can even lead to coma in extreme cases.
+Raccoon feces are common hosts of raccoon roundworms, which can even lead to coma in extreme cases.
 Curious cats and dogs are at risk of coming into contact with, if not consuming, these wildlife droppings and becoming very ill.